 The so-called populist uprising in the West, seen through this prism, takes on a different color.
 For instance, the reason Hillary Clinton lost is that technology allowed for a different type of campaign and new way around the government controlled media.
 The establishment showed up in its 1960’s muscle car and the challengers arrived in Teslas.
 In 2016, the twitter account of thousands of alt-right types carried as much weight as the pages of the New York Times.

 This post is going on too long, so let’s wrap this up.
 In 1789, no one in France could imagine what was coming.
 That’s in part because they had not noticed the demographic and economic changes that had been going on for generations, which led to the Industrial Revolution.
 The modern West has been in a post-industrial phase for at least a generation, maybe two.
 Yet, the organizational model we have is still an industrial one.
 Consider this.
 Who has more power?
 Congress or Google?
 Your PM or Tim Cook?

 It may not be 1789 all over again, but these populist uprisings that are vexing Western leaders could simply be the tremors that precede the earthquake of social upheaval, as the old organization system falters in the face of new challenges.
 Ours is a less violent age so Madame Guillotine will not be making an appearance, but systematically altering the governance model is not out of the question.
 Our constitutions were not handed down by God.
 They were always temporary solutions to immediate challenges.
 We have new challenges and maybe social democracy has run its course.

-This post has already been read 4216 times!
+This post has already been linked to 4356 times!